Balsam Peru and castor oil topical

 Generic Name: balsam Peru and castor oil topical (BAL sam pe ROO and KAS tor oil TOP i kal)

 What is balsam Peru and castor oil topical?

-Balsam Peru and castor oil topical (for the skin) is a combination medicine used to treat bed sores and other skin ulcers.
-This medication can help promote healing and relieve pain caused by these conditions.
+Balsam Peru and castor oil topical (for the skin) is a combination medicine used to treat skin wounds, bed sores, diabetic skin ulcers, and other skin conditions resulting from decreased blood flow or skin grafts.

 Balsam Peru and castor oil topical may also be used for purposes not listed in this medication guide.